 Shooting near Lilac Torchlight Parade that resulted in two injured remains under investigation

-May 19—All parties involved in Saturday night's convenience store shooting along the Lilac Festival Armed Forces Torchlight Parade route are cooperating with law enforcement, according to a release from the Spokane Police Department.
+May 20—All parties involved in Saturday night's convenience store shooting along the Lilac Festival Armed Forces Torchlight Parade route are cooperating with law enforcement, according to a release from the Spokane Police Department.

 Two people were hospitalized after the shooting, one of whom was shot after an altercation in PM Jacoy's convenience store near Washington Street and Sprague Avenue just before 9 p.m., while the parade was underway.